adessoTurkey/ios-sample-app-swiftui/README.md

 # iOS SwiftUI Sample App

 This is the iOS SwiftUI Sample App created by adesso Turkey.
 The project serves as a comprehensive showcase of the best practices in iOS development by utilizing latest available technology.
-Other open source
+By listing the cryptocurrency market's top coins, the application allows users to see, search and favorite their desired coin to watch it's price change in real time.

+### Spesifications
+- Minimum target of iOS 16
+- Usage of Swift concurrency (async/await)
+- WebSocket implementation for real-time price change.
+- Up-to-date SWiftUI features (Navigation stack etc.)
+- Using only [SPM](https://www.swift.org/package-manager/) for package dependencies.
+- Able to favorite and save the coins using [AppStorage](https://developer.apple.com/documentation/swiftui/appstorage).
 ## Table of Contents

 - [Prerequisites](#Prerequisites)